 Ah, Madrid and its many wonders…you may not want to miss the Prado museum, the jaw-dropping Guernica at Reina Sofia museum, an afternoon walk at Retiro Park or the stunning (and likely packed) Plaza Mayor.
 Yet, Madrid goes well beyond these and other recognizable attractions.
 Consider some less obvious things to do in the city, hidden gems, street markets and remarkable buildings that travelers sometimes miss, or try some local experiences that the Madrileños love.
+Do not miss some day trips either, Madrid has superb attractions within 1 hour by train or car.
 Whichever you choose, we are sure you shall have a great time in delicious Madrid!

 You have probably already heard about the El Rastro flea market that happens on Sundays in the old-fashioned neighborhood of La Latina.
 It is actually a great traditional Sunday program, especially if extended with tapas and beers at one of the many bars on La Latina’s bygone cobbled sloped streets.
 They can get extremely crowded, with locals and visitors alike, but we still find flea markets… Read more »